Saachi07/dear-distance/EMAIL_NOTIFICATIONS.md

 - Services like Resend, SendGrid, or Mailgun offer free tiers
 - Requires setting up Edge Functions in Supabase

-### Option 2: Supabase Paid Plan
-- Supabase Pro plan includes more email quota
-- Can use Supabase's built-in email service
-- Better for production use

 ### Option 3: Third-Party Service
 - Integrate directly with services like: